markets/suchtube/README.md

 - Run `npm start` to start the server
 - Run `bin/suchtube -h` to use the CLI

-The server listens by default on port 3333, if you want to change this, you can do it via the `SUCHTUBE_SERVER_PORT` environment variable.
+The server listens by default on port 3333, if you want to change this, you can do it via the `PORT` environment variable.
 If you're starting the server using the SuchTube CLI, you can also set the port by:

     > suchtube --server --port 4444